newsnowlabs/runcvm/README.md

 ## Uninstallation

-Shut down any RUNCVM containers.
+Shut down any RunCVM containers.

 Then run `sudo rm -f /opt/runcvm`.

-## RUNCVM and Dockside
+## RunCVM and Dockside

-RUNCVM and [Dockside](https://dockside.io/) are designed to work together in two alternative ways.
+RunCVM and [Dockside](https://dockside.io/) are designed to work together in two alternative ways.

-1. Dockside can be used to launch devtainers (development environments) in RUNCVM VMs, allowing you to provision containerised online IDEs for developing applications like `dockerd`, Docker swarm, `systemd`, applications that require a running kernel, or kernel modules not available on the host, or specific hardware e.g. a graphics display.
+1. Dockside can be used to launch devtainers (development environments) in RunCVM VMs, allowing you to provision containerised online IDEs for developing applications like `dockerd`, Docker swarm, `systemd`, applications that require a running kernel, or kernel modules not available on the host, or specific hardware e.g. a graphics display.
 Follow the instructions for adding a runtime to your [Dockside profiles](https://github.com/newsnowlabs/dockside/blob/main/docs/setup.md#profiles).
-2. Dockside can itself be launched inside a RUNCVM VM with its own `dockerd` to provide increased security and compartmentalisation from a host. e.g.
+2. Dockside can itself be launched inside a RunCVM VM with its own `dockerd` to provide increased security and compartmentalisation from a host. e.g.

 ```
 docker run --rm -it --runtime=runcvm  --memory=2g --name=docksidevm -p 443:443 -p 80:80 --mount=type=volume,src=dockside-data,dst=/data --mount=type=volume,src=dockside-disks,dst=/disks --env=RUNCVM_DISKS=/disks/disk1,/var/lib/docker,ext4,5G newsnowlabs/dockside --run-dockerd --ssl-builtin